 - A 2003 business school study found that, with exactly the same resume but only the first name switched from male-sounding to female-sounding, those polled changed their views of thinking the person was a quality colleague to someone that was not even a desirable colleague.*

-*You can find the research to support these statistics in several of the books I recommend to clients on the topic of female empowerment in the workplace: http://kalamazoo-counseling.com/resources/.
+*You can find the research to support these statistics in several of the books we recommend to clients on the topic of female empowerment in the workplace: http://kalamazoo-counseling.com/resources/.

 Do any of these sounds familiar to you?
 Research shows the power of how the above data affects the lives of professional women.
 The bad news: such patterns have long-term negative consequences (for professional women, partners, and employers).
 The good news: such patterns are changeable.
 You can find your voice as a woman, whether in the workplace or in life.
-In fact, that’s my specialty!
+In fact, that’s one of our therapist’s specialties!